Twitter seemed like a reliable way for transit agencies to communicate real-time information and schedule updates to their riders - until it wasn't.

 Riders want information about public transit and how it relates to them, but it’s often difficult to cut through the clutter of information most people regularly receive.
 Transit agencies have a greater chance of engaging with riders if promotional launch materials are unique, creative, and targeted.

-To ensure internal buy-in, Dayton RTA employees were asked to vote on the theme of the RTA Ride Time promotional video and chose an old-timey theme that created a visual contrast against the new technology.
+To ensure internal buy-in, Dayton RTA employees were asked to vote on the theme of the RTA Ride Time promotional video.
+They chose an old-timey theme that created a visual contrast against the new technology.
 Employees throughout the company were featured throughout the video.
 This hyperlocal focus helped drive engagement within the community.

 Keep the Momentum Going